Holi0317/homeserver-compose/README.md

 ### Reset nextcloud
 To change data path inside container, nextcloud installation must be reset.

+This process is only necessary for misconfiguration in first run!
+If you wish to change data storage path on host afterwards, just copy all files to new destination and change variable in `.env`.

 1. Stop all services
 2. Remove nextcloud data by clearing `${BASE_PATH}/appasset` and `${BASE_PATH}appdata`